build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 `--table-class STANDARD`
 ```

-* When we execute the command we are going to get a JSON response with the table structure, we just need to write `:q `and press Enter to finish.
+* When we execute the command, we are going to get a JSON response with the table structure.
+We just need to write `:q `and press Enter to finish.

 ```json
 {